-If you die while your coverage is deferred and you had your NYSHIP Family coverage in effect at retirement, your spouse/domestic partner and any other eligible dependents may be eligible to continue NYSHIP coverage as dependent survivors.
+If you die while your coverage is deferred and you had your NYSHIP Family coverage in effect at retirement, your eligible dependents may be eligible to continue NYSHIP coverage as dependent survivors.
 They must write to the Employee Benefits Division requesting reenrollment in NYSHIP within 90 days of your death.
-(See page 27 for the address.)
-Eligibility requirements for your spouse/ domestic partner and eligible dependents to reenroll in NYSHIP are the same as if you had continued your coverage into retirement.
+(See page 23 for the address.)
+Eligibility requirements for your dependents to reenroll in NYSHIP are the same as if you had continued your coverage into retirement.
 If you had Individual coverage in effect at retirement, your dependents will not be eligible under NYSHIP as dependent survivors.